Analysis period: 2024-01-01 to 2024-12-31

 Bitcoin vs iShares Bitcoin Trust ETF Correlation

-Bitcoin and iShares Bitcoin Trust ETF were weakly correlated in 2024.
-With a correlation of 0.14, these assets showed meaningful independence, offering diversification benefits when held together.
+Bitcoin and iShares Bitcoin Trust ETF were strongly correlated in 2024.
+With a correlation of 0.90, these assets tended to move together, limiting diversification benefits.

 Correlation measures how closely two assets move together.
 Values near +1 indicate strong co-movement, near 0 indicates independence, and negative values indicate inverse movement.